clifford-fra/GoogleRecaptchav2/README.md

 </a>

 ### Part 2
-Generate your own site and secret key here: https://www.google.com/recaptcha/
+Generate your own site and secret key here: https://www.google.com/recaptcha/.
+I have added the Testkeys from Google as default, so you can try it out of the box.

 ### Part 3
 After you place the flow component on a screen, insert your `sitekey` and `secretkey`.